tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

     e.
 Scroll down to the **Persistent Store Database Settings** section.
     f.
 Assign the **Persistent Store Service** that you created in Step 4 to the **primary_db**.

-h.
+i.
 Execute **syncstores** command to initialize Persistent Store database:

     ::